Petri dish: Features and variants

+Some plates are separated into different media known as biplates, triplates, and quadplates.

 Uses

-Microbiology

 Petri dishes are widely used in biology to cultivate microorganisms such as bacteria, yeasts, and molds.
 It is most suited for organisms that thrive on a solid or semisolid surface.
 The culture medium is often an agar plate, a layer a few mm thick of agar or agarose gel containing whatever nutrients the organism requires (such as blood, salts, carbohydrates, amino acids) and other desired ingredients (such as dyes, indicators, and medicinal drugs).
 The agar and other ingredients are dissolved in warm water and poured into the dish and left to cool down.
 Once the medium solidifies, a sample of the organism is inoculated ("plated").
 The dishes are then left undisturbed for hours or days while the organism grows, possibly in an incubator.
 They are usually covered, or placed upside-down, to lessen the risk of contamination from airborne spores.
 Virus or phage cultures require that a population of bacteria be grown in the dish first, which then becomes the culture medium for the viral inoculum.

 While Petri dishes are widespread in microbiological research, smaller dishes tend to be used for large-scale studies in which growing cells in Petri dishes can be relatively expensive and labor-intensive.

-Contamination detection and mapping

 Petri dishes can be used to visualize the location of contamination on surfaces, such as kitchen counters and utensils, clothing, food preparation equipment, or animal and human skin.
 For this application, the Petri dishes may be filled so that the culture medium protrudes slightly above the edges of the dish to make it easier to take samples on hard objects.
 Shallow Petri dishes prepared in this way are called Replicate Organism Detection And Counting (RODAC) plates and are available commercially.

-Cell culture

 Petri dishes are also used for cell cultivation of isolated cells from eukaryotic organisms, such as in immunodiffusion studies, on solid agar or in a liquid medium.

-Botany and agriculture

 Petri dishes may be used to observe the early stages of plant germination, and to grow plants asexually from isolated cells.

-Entomology

 Petri dishes may be convenient enclosures to study the behavior of insects and other small animals.

-Chemistry

 Due to their large open surface, Petri dishes are effective containers to evaporate solvents and dry out precipitates, either at room temperature or in ovens and desiccators.

-Sample storage and display

 Petri dishes also make convenient temporary storage for samples, especially liquid, granular, or powdered ones, and small objects such as insects or seeds.
 Their transparency and flat profile allows the contents to be inspected with the naked eye, magnifying glass, or low-power microscope without removing the lid.